Description

 Applying this definition to our asset in some examples:

-• Looking at the average days below previous high of 43 days in the last 5 years of Conservative Risk Portfolio, we see it is relatively lower, thus better in comparison to the benchmark SPY (123 days)
+• The average days below previous high over 5 years of Conservative Risk Portfolio is 41 days, which is lower, thus better compared to the benchmark SPY (123 days) in the same period.

 Performance (YTD)